LENet: Lightweight And Efficient LiDAR Semantic Segmentation Using Multi-Scale Convolution Attention: EXPERIMENT

 \subsection{Evaluation Results and Comparisons}

-Table~\ref{table1} and Table~\ref{table2} show the quantitative results of recent available and published methods on SemanticKITTI single scan benchmark and multiple scans benchmark, respectively.
-It can be seen from tables that our presented method achieves the state-of-the-art performance compared to point-based and image-based on both the single scan benchmark (64.2\% mIoU) and multiple scan benchmark (53.0\% mIOU).
-Meanwhile, it's worthy of mentioning that our proposed network is very lightweight with around 4.7 M parameters and fast with 26FPS while maintaining high accuracy.
+Table~\ref{table1} displays the results of various recent methods tested on the SemanticKITTI single scan benchmark.
+Our presented method achieves the state-of-the-art performance compared to both point-based and image-based methods on the single scan benchmark (64.5\% mIoU).
+Table~\ref{table2} displays the quantitative results of various recent methods on the SemanticKITTI multiple scans benchmark.
+Our presented methods also achieve state-of-the-art performance with 53.0\% mIoU.
+It is worth noting that our proposed network is lightweight, with just around 4.7 million parameters and operates fast at approximately 26 frames per second while maintaining high accuracy.

+Table~\ref{tab:poss} displays a comparison of our proposed LENet with other related works on SemanticPOSS.
+Due to differences in sensors and environments, all methods achieve slightly lower accuracy.
+Despite this, our proposed method achieves state-of-the-art performance, as demonstrated by its high scores in both overall mIoU and nearly all class-wise mIoU metrics.

+Table~\ref{tab:nuscene} compares the performance of our proposed LENet against FIDNet and CENet on the nuScenes validation set.
+Compared to SemanticKITTI and SemanticPOSS, the nuScenes dataset has the most sparsely sampled point cloud, making the task more challenging.
+Despite this, our method still achieves high accuracy, surpassing both the baseline FIDNet and CENet by 2.3\% and 0.4\%, respectively.

-To better visualize the improvements of our proposed model over the baseline, we provide the qualitative comparison exaples in Fig.~\ref{fig:four}, where we compare FIDNet and LENet in terms of the prediction result and the generated error map in three data frames.
-It can be seen that our presented method has a significant improvement over FIDNet.
+In order to better visualize the improvements of our proposed model over the baseline system, we present a qualitative comparison of FIDNet and LENet in Fig.~\ref{fig:four}.
+We compare the prediction results and generated error maps of both models on three data frames from the SemanticKITTI validation set.
+The comparison demonstrates a significant improvement of our proposed method over FIDNet.